 Cash represents cash deposited in checking accounts.
 Cash equivalents include certificates of deposit, Treasury bills and government money-market funds with maturities of 90 days or less when purchased.
 Our cash balances are held at a few financial institutions and may, at times, exceed insurable amounts.
 We believe we help to mitigate this risk by depositing our cash in major financial institutions.
-At January 31, 2018 and October 31, 2017, \$12.5 million and \$13.3 million, respectively, of the total cash and cash equivalents was in cash equivalents, the book value of which approximates fair value.
+At April 30, 2018 and October 31, 2017, \$11.9 million and \$13.3 million, respectively, of the total cash and cash equivalents was in cash equivalents, the book value of which approximates fair value.

-Homebuilding - Restricted cash and cash equivalents on the Condensed Consolidated Balance Sheets totaled \$3.2 million and \$2.1 million as of January 31, 2018 and October 31, 2017, respectively, which included cash collateralizing our letter of credit agreements and facilities as discussed in Note 11.
-Also included in this balance were homebuilding customers' deposits of \$0.5 million and \$0.4 million at January 31, 2018 and October 31, 2017, respectively, which are subject to restrictions on our use.
+Homebuilding - Restricted cash and cash equivalents on the Condensed Consolidated Balance Sheets totaled \$14.0 million as of April 30, 2018 and October 31, 2017, respectively, which included cash collateralizing our letter of credit agreements and facilities as discussed in Note 11.
+Also included in these balances were homebuilding customers' deposits of \$0.2 million and \$0.4 million at April 30, 2018 and October 31, 2017, respectively, which are subject to restrictions on our use.
+The April 30, 2018 balance also included cash collateral of \$11.1 million for a bond related to the Grandview litigation as discussed in Note 7.

-Financial services restricted cash and cash equivalents, which are included in Financial services other assets on the Condensed Consolidated Balance Sheets, totaled \$15.9 million and \$22.3 million as of January 31, 2018 and October 31, 2017, respectively.
-Included in this balance were (1) financial services customers' deposits of \$13.9 million at January 31, 2018 and \$20.0 million as of October 31, 2017 which are subject to restrictions on our use, and (2) \$2.0 million at January 31, 2018 and \$2.3 million at October 31, 2017, respectively, of restricted cash under the terms of our mortgage warehouse lines of credit.
+Financial services restricted cash and cash equivalents, which are included in Financial services other assets on the Condensed Consolidated Balance Sheets, totaled \$25.2 million and \$22.3 million as of April 30, 2018 and October 31, 2017, respectively.
+Included in these balances were (1) financial services customers' deposits of \$23.2 million at April 30, 2018 and \$20.0 million as of October 31, 2017, which are subject to restrictions on our use, and (2) \$2.0 million at April 30, 2018 and \$2.3 million at October 31, 2017, respectively, of restricted cash under the terms of our mortgage warehouse lines of credit.